GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/07.501-600/06.551-560/01.There's-a-Land-That-Is-Fairer-Than-Day/docs.md

 title: 551.
 There's a Land That Is Fairer Than Day
 metadata:
     description:
-    keywords: Church Hymnal, There's a Land That Is Fairer Than Day, There&#039;s a land that is fairer than day, In the sweet by and by
+    keywords: Church Hymnal, There's a Land That Is Fairer Than Day, There's a land that is fairer than day, In the sweet by and by
     author: Brian Onang'o
 ---